Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ![image of join button](https://i.lu.je/2025/Discord_dT7xxZDifj.png)

-> [!NOTE]
-> Rich Presence only sends your secret to the other player.
-Your game must be able to connect and manage lobbies itself.
->
-> Check out [Steams Documentation](https://partner.steamgames.com/doc/features/multiplayer/matchmaking) for their lobbies.

 ### Launching your game
 Discord uses custom [URI Schemes](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Schemes) to launch your game.
 It requires one to be set to show any of joining buttons.